ProFatXuanAll/language-model-playground/doc/source/quickstart.rst

 2. Choose a Tokenizer
 ~~~~~~~~~~~~~~~~~~~~~

-Choose a tokenizer and train tokenizer on dataset we already choose.
+Choose a :term:`tokenizer` and train :term:`tokenizer` on dataset we already
+choose.

 In this example we use :py:class:`lmp.tknzr.WsTknzr` since all samples in
 :py:class:`lmp.dset.WikiText2Dset` are whitespace separated.

-We use :py:mod:`lmp.script.train_tokenizer` to train tokenizer given
+We use :py:mod:`lmp.script.train_tokenizer` to train :term:`tokenizer` given
 following arguments:

 .. code-block:: sh